wishdev/nanomsg/web/source/texts/_about.markdown

 # NAME

-NanoMsg - Simple IPC using topologies, not transports.
+NanoMsg - Ruby bindings for the [nanomsg](http://nanomsg.org/) library for MRI Ruby.

 # VERSION